EtyS3006/Netatmo-Smartthings/README.md

 Open the file driver/src/init.lua.
 Modify the following line with your Raspberry Pi's IP address:

 local PI_IP = "192.168.1.XX" -- <--- Enter your local IP address here
+You can also change the local POLLING_INTERVAL = 300 to change in seconds the time the hub will ping the rasberry pi to take information.

 2. Installation via CLI (Command Line)
-Open a terminal in the driver/ folder (where the config.yaml file is located).
+Open a terminal CMD in the ST-Netatmo/ folder (where the config.yaml file is located).

 A. Create Your Personal Channel
 If you have never developed a driver before, create a channel: